brandongregory/dndhelp/src/5e-build-guides/adding-utility-to-any-character.md

 ---
 layout: article.njk
 meta_title: "Adding Utility to Any Character"
-meta_description: "Artificers may be the ultimate utility class, but any character can add more utility into their problem-solving toolkit.
-Here are some ways to add utility options to any character."
+meta_description: "Artificers are the ultimate utility class, but any character can add more utility to their toolkit with these items and feats."
 author: "Brandon Gregory"
 section_name: build
 tags: ['build']